keldefrawy/keldefrawy.github.io/rd-ratchet.md

     <div class="rd-section-heading rd-section-heading--with-controls">
       <div>
         <p class="rd-kicker">Publication architecture</p>
-        <h2 id="rd-articles-title">Seventeen articles, added as their evidence closes</h2>
+        <h2 id="rd-articles-title">Seventeen articles—public working manuscripts and the book’s evidence base</h2>
-        <p>The landing page remains the map.
-Each published article will become a stable, separately sourced record rather than replacing this overview.</p>
+        <p>The landing page remains the map, while every linked DRAFT is a live public manuscript with its central argument, evidence, objections, and falsifiers.
+The website is intended to carry roughly 60–70 percent of the eventual book’s substance; the book will add archival depth, interviews, extended cases, technical appendices, and larger-format visual analysis.</p>
       </div>
       <div class="rd-article-filters" role="group" aria-label="Filter articles by status">
         <button type="button" data-rd-article-filter="all" aria-pressed="true">All</button>